-- This budget prioritizes proven pillars of South Carolina's economy to support residents and revenue alike. - The State of South Carolina is: - Looking ahead to transformative capital investments, a secure economic future, workforce development, and reliable industry in local communities - Supporting a safe food supply and an agribusiness sector that continues to grow with the State - Dedicated to local communities by administering grants for water, sewer, and site development and preparing for and responding to disasters - Committed to tourism and the revenue, jobs, and experiences gleaned from the industry
+- This budget prioritizes proven pillars of South Carolina's economy to support residents and revenue alike. - South Carolina is: - Looking ahead to transformative capital investments, a secure economic future, workforce development, and reliable industry in local communities - Supporting a safe food supply and an agribusiness sector that continues to grow with the state - Dedicated to local communities through grants for water, sewer, and site development as well as disaster relief - Committed to tourism and the revenue, jobs, and experiences gleaned from the industry

-Together, these initiatives will build a stronger, more resilient South Carolina, empowering our communities, fostering job creation, and ensuring the State's economic future remains bright.
+Together, these initiatives will build a stronger, more resilient South Carolina, empowering our communities, fostering job creation, and ensuring the state's economic future remains bright.

-Transportation and Regulatory Subcommittee Priorities
+Subcommittee Priorities